AppThreat/atom/README.md

 ## Data-flow engine

-atom computes data dependencies with the **Flux** engine by default — a low-allocation, reaching-definitions solver that produces the same `REACHING_DEF` edges as the classic engine while using far less memory and GC time on large (e.g. bundled/transpiled JavaScript) methods.
+atom computes data dependencies with the **Flux** engine (_Flow-Lattice Update eXecutor_) by default — a low-allocation, reaching-definitions solver that produces the same `REACHING_DEF` edges as the classic engine while using far less memory and GC time on large (e.g. bundled/transpiled JavaScript) methods.
 Per-file mini-graph (fragment) AST caching is also enabled by default, so unchanged files are restored from a `.chen` cache instead of being re-parsed.